-Timescale Measures / Tasks to be Implemented 1-3 months following occupation Produce and display cycle route information; Produce and display public transport information; and Communicate with parents, pupils and staff regarding the new school layout and outline the possible transport options.
-3 months following occupation Issue TP to RBC for approval 3 - 12 months following occupation Fully implement all measures outlined in TP; and Provide RBC with details of measures as they are implemented.
+Timescale Measures / Tasks to be Implemented 1-3 months following occupation Complete travel survey of pupils & staff Produce and display cycle route information; Produce and display public transport information; and Communicate with parents, pupils and staff regarding the new school layout and outline the possible transport options.
+3 months following occupation Issue TP to RBC for approval 3 - 12 months following occupation Complete a further travel survey of pupils & staff Fully implement all measures outlined in TP; and Provide RBC with details of measures as they are implemented.
 12 months following occupation First monitoring of TP (introduce further measures as appropriate).
 18 months following occupation Subsequent monitoring of TP (introduce further measures as appropriate).